palisadoes/pattoo-agents/docs/installation.rst

 Basic Installation
 ==================

-This section covers some key installation and setup steps
+This section covers some key steps to get you started.

 Installation
 ------------

-Follow these steps
+Follow these steps.

 #.
 Install the prerequisite packages for the ``easysnmp`` python pip package. `Instructions can be found here. <https://easysnmp.readthedocs.io/en/latest/>`_
 #.
 Install the required packages using the ``pip_requirements`` document in the root directory

    .. code-block::

       $ sudo pip3 install -r pip_requirements.txt

 #.
-Populate the mandatory sections of the `configuration files. <CONFIGURATION.rst>`_
+Populate the mandatory sections of the :doc:`configuration`
 #.
 Follow the configuration steps for each daemon as explained in the `README.rst <README.rst>`_ file.

-Configuring Agents as Syst.rst Daemons
+Configuring Agents as systemd Daemons
 -------------------------------------

-You can setup all the ``patoo-agents`` agents as system daemons by executing the ``setup/syst.rst/bin/install_syst.rst.py`` script.
+You can also setup all the ``patoo-agents`` agents as system daemons by executing the ``setup/systemd/bin/install_systemd.py`` script.

 You have to specify a ``--config_dir`` defining the configuration file directory.

-After running the script you will be able to start/stop and enable/disable the daemons using the ``systemctl`` command.

-**Note** The daemons are not enabled by default.
+**Note** The daemons are not enabled or started by default.
+You will have to do this separately using the ``systemctl`` command after running the script.

 .. code-block:: bash

-   $ sudo setup/syst.rst/bin/install_syst.rst.py --config_dir ~/GitHub/pattoo-agents/etc
+   $ sudo setup/systemd/bin/install_systemd.py --config_dir ~/GitHub/pattoo-agents/etc

    SUCCESS!
-You are now able to start/stop and enable/disable the following syst.rst services:
+You are now able to start/stop and enable/disable the following systemd services:

    pattoo-agent-os-spoked.service
    pattoo-agent-snmpd.service